rk2900/DLF/README.md

 ### Setups
 We recommend the settings of Tensorflow (>=1.3) and Python (2.7.6).

+The models are trained under the same hardware settings with an Intel(R) Core(TM) i7-6900K CPU processor, an NVIDIA GeForce GTX 1080Ti GPU processor and 128 GB memory.
+The training time of each compared model is less than ten hours (as reported from the slowest training model MTLSA) on each dataset.

+All the models are trained until convergence and we consider learning rate from {1e-4, 1e-5, 1e-3, 1e-3}.
+The value of $\alpha$ is tuned to 0.25.
+Batch size is fixed on 128 and embedding dimension is 32.
+All the deep learning models take input features and feed through an embedding layer for the subsequent feedforward calculation.
+The hyperparameters of each model are tuned and the best performances have been reported.

 ### Data Preparation
 The full dataset can be downloaded at [this link](http://bit.ly/2VTMMdm) and the corresponding MD5 code is `841698b0dd8718b1b4a4ff2e54bb72b4`.